GlaszArt

 Types of Nuthatches

-There are four species of nuthatches in North America; the white-breasted nuthatch, red-breasted nuthatch, and pygmy nuthatch that live in areas of Canada and the United States.
+There are four species of nuthatches in North America; the white-breasted nuthatch, red-breasted nuthatch, and pygmy nuthatch which live in areas of Canada and the United States.
 The brown-headed nuthatch can be found in the southeastern states.
 Personally, I have only seen white and red-breasted nuthatches.
 I usually have at least one pair of each species that come to the feeders every year.
 One of these days, I hope to see the other two types of nuthatches.

 Description of the White-breasted Nuthatch